 DEP witness Miller's testimony shows the portfolio of DSM/EE programs that is associated with the Company's request for approval of this rider.
+(Tr. at 18.)
 The direct testimony of DEP witness Evans lists the DSM/EE programs for which the Company is requesting cost recovery, and incentives where applicable, in this proceeding.
+(Id. at 60-61.)
 Those programs are: